arnold-vianna/arnold-vianna.github.io/_posts/2025-2-24-raspberry-swap.md

 categories: [windows]
 tags: [memory, raspberry]    # tags should allways be lowercase
 ---
-# increase swap memory of raspberry pi
+# increase swap memory of raspberry pi & Debian-based distros
 -----------------------------------------------------------------------------------
 * all steps